mhayden44/SHOE-ECOM-SITE/BASE/README.txt

 **FOR WINDOWS**
-cd to SHOE ECOM SITE/BASE
-python -m venv myvenv
-myvenv\scripts\activate
-pip install -r requirements.txt
+cd \
+cd to SHOE ECOM SITE/BASE (it may be different depending on how the project was downloaded, just right click on the top BASE directory and select copy path and cd to that) python -m venv myvenv myvenv\scripts\activate pip install -r requirements.txt